o1-labs/verkle-tree/README.md

 ## Time Considerations

-We don't expect the algorithm to have been optimised for large amounts of data inputs, but include a description any optimizations you can think of, that could enable the tree to handle many thousands of entries.
+We don't expect the algorithm to have been optimized for large amounts of data inputs, but include a description any optimizations you can think of, that could enable the tree to handle many thousands of entries.
 Take as long as you want, within reason.
 We expect a fully working Verkle tree that you would be happy to deploy to production.

 ## Advanced Mode